 Head Curator: Gaëlle Beaujean, head of the Africa collections at the musée du quai Branly

-With the collaboration of Joseph Adandé, art historian at the Université d’Abomey-Calavi and Léonard Ahonon, manager and curator of the site of the royal palaces of Abomey
+With the collaboration of Joseph Adandé, art historian at the Université d’Abomey-Calavi and Léonard Ahonon, manager and curator of the royal palaces of Abomey site.

-This exhibition presents the artists of the kingdom of Dahomey (1600-1894), in present-day Benin, through 82 works and eight old graphic documents.
+This exhibition presents the artists of the kingdom of Dahomey (1600-1894), in present-day Benin, through 82 works and 8 old graphic documents.

-It has the objective of presenting their works but also of investigating their role and their status within Dahomey society, and more specifically in the capital of Abomey.
-Indeed, the artists chosen by the king, enjoyed great privileges while being constrained by their allegiance.
-The exhibition will explore through their creations the different functions of art in Abomey.
+Its objective is both to present their work and investigate their role and status within the Dahomey society, and more specifically in the capital of Abomey.
+Indeed, the artists chosen by the king enjoyed great privileges while being constrained by their allegiance.
+Through these artists' works, the exhibition will explore the different functions of art in Abomey.

 This is done by associating the artists and families of artists with each type of object presented.
-This new approach is the fruit of research led by the scientific team, resulting in an attribution – at times extremely precise – of certain objects.
+This new approach is the fruit of research led by the scientific team and often results in an extremely precise attribution of certain works.

-The exhibition proposes in the end a dual perspective on the works presented: that of the country of origin (thanks to the participation of two scientists from Benin) and that of the French curator.
+Finally, the exhibition offers two perspectives: that of the country of origin (through the contribution of two scientists from Benin) and that of the French curator.

 Around the exhibition

-A number of rendezvous are organized in the reading room, around the Artists of Abomey exhibition
+A number of events are organized in the reading room related to the Artists of Abomey exhibition

-Consult the programming of the reading room around the Artists of Abomey exhibition
+Consult the reading room program related to the Artists of Abomey exhibition

-After an introductory space presenting an old map and genealogy of the kings of Abomey, the exhibition presents the status and role of the artist within Dahomey society in five sections.
+The introductory area presents an ancient map and the genealogy of the kings of Abomey.
+This is followed by five sections which explore the status and role of the artist within the Dahomey society.

 The memory of names

-This section presents the sculptures of six artists identified by name, a relatively rare case in African art.
-Presented therein are some masterpieces of Abomey art, including the statue of the god Gou by Akati Ekplékendo, and the statues of the kings Glele and Behanzin, by Sossa Dede.
+This section presents the sculptures of six artists identified by name, a relatively rare phenomenon in African art.
+Certain Abomey masterpieces are exhibited, including the statue of the god Gou by Akati Ekplékendo and the statues of the Glele and Behanzin kings, by Sossa Dede.

 The court artist, Master - Servant

-The question explored in this section is the place of the artists: how to become one?
-What are the advantages of the Master, the indications of servitude?
+The question explored in this section is the place of the artists: how is this achieved?
+What are the Master's advantages?
+Which elements are indications of servitude?

-The artists created for the king his regalia and narrated his exploits.
-This section will bring together both the royal emblems and the works bearing the official history.
+The artists created the king's regalia and narrated his exploits.
+This section will bring together both royal emblems and works that proclaim the official history.

-Notably seen therein are a precious ivory recade, two thrones marking the power of the king in an imposing manner.
+Of notable interest is a precious ivory recade and two thrones which serve to express the king's power in an imposing manner.

-In situ information has allowed for the determination of the usage and placement of certain works within the palaces.
-The kings had exotic objects and typologies of sculptures, such as the ibeji (statuettes of Yoruba twins)
+Information gathered in situ has allowed scientists to identify the use and placement of certain works within the palaces.
+The kings possessed exotic objects and typologies of sculptures, such as the ibeji (statuettes of Yoruba twins).

 Distinction through art

-Artists also intervened for dignitaries and soldiers, here the amazons.
-The possession of works from royal workshops constituted a privilege.
+Artists also worked for dignitaries and soldiers and, in this case, the amazons.
+The possession of works from royal workshops was a privilege.

-- the prime minister or migan: very close to the king, he was notable responsible for the execution of prisoners during the annual customs meant to communicate with the royal ancestors
+- the prime minister or migan: very close to the king, he was notably responsible for the execution of prisoners during the annual customs which served to communicate with royal ancestors

-- the amazons, woman soldiers of the Dahomey army
+- the amazons, female soldiers of the Dahomey army

 - the priest of Heviosso (god of thunder)

-This section notably includes two knives and an outfit that the minister wore for decapitations, as well as the precious recade of the priest of Heviosso.
+This section notably includes two knives and an outfit that the minister wore for decapitations, as well as the precious recade belonging to the priest of Heviosso.

 On the walls of the Palaces

-The artists of Abomey finally also intervened on the walls, doors, pillars of the royal palaces.
+The artists of Abomey also decorated the walls, doors and pillars of the royal palaces.
 The exhibition will present bas-reliefs and wooden doors from these palaces.